Together-Java/TJ-Bot/Add-days-command.md

 ## Add options

 The next step is to add the two options to our command, i.e. being able to write something like `/days 26.09.2021 03.10.2021`.
-The options are both supposed to be **required**
+The options are both supposed to be **required**.

 This has to be configured during the setup of the command, via the `CommandData` returned by `getData()`.
 We should do this in the constructor of our command.
 Like so:
 ```java